 Parents in School

 We welcome offers of help with reading, craft work of all kinds, covering library books, etc. If you have a few hours to spare, we would be delighted to hear from you.
 Decisions concerning the placing of individuals into classes will be made by the Headteacher in consultation with class teachers.
-We have a code of practice for parents working in School which includes List 99 and CRB checks.
+We have a code of practice for parents working in School which includes List 99 and DBS checks.

 From time to time, we need extra help for short periods when we are preparing for special events or going on educational visits with children - please help if you can.

 Parents are required to check their car insurance allows them to carry other people's children and that their cars are fitted with seatbelts.
 Children need to be in the correct booster for their age/height.